Economy of Portugal: Portugal's competitiveness in the world

 The economy of Portugal is ranked 37th in the World Competitiveness Ranking 2025 by Swiss institute IMD.
 In comparison, this represents a very slight drop from the 36th position where Portugal appeared in 2015.

 Competitiveness by city

-A study concerning competitiveness of the 18 Portuguese district capitals, complying with World Economic Forum methodology, was made by Minho University economics researchers.
-It was published in Público newspaper on 30 September 2006.
-The best-ranked cities in the study were Évora, Lisbon and Coimbra.
+A study concerning competitiveness, ranking the different municipalities of the country, is published by the More Freedom Institute (Instituto Mais Liberdade).
+The best-ranked municipalities in the 2025 study were Lisbon, Oeiras and Porto.